cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - It should be possible to implement plausibility checks on the DVPD
 - It must be maintainable with a text editor
    - human readable and arrangable to support readability
-   - Copy/paste friendly = structure prevents accidential copy of critical properties
+   - Copy/paste friendly = structure prevents accidential copy of  properties that can be critical, without further review
 - Nearly free from conventions according naming and structure in sources and targets
    - Conventions can still be enforced or applied by the toolchain (Modelling tool, Generators, code validators)
    - Not every tool in the design phase must support all necessary properties, as long as the DVPD is complete (contains all information) when it enters the Code Generation/Deployment/Execution steps.